vidocsecurity/vidoc-platform/README.md

 We belive that embedding Javascript as a string is not the right way to do it.
 We can do better.
 More examples in the [javascript-examples](javascript-examples) directory.

+**You can read Javascript?
+So, you can write Vidoc modules.
+Yes it is that simple.**

 **Example of a Javascript modules:**

 ```javascript